 NEW: DC Safety-related Work Practices

-The latest edition of Z462 has considerably more information on safety-related practices relating to work on and around DC systems.
+The latest edition of CSA Z462 has considerably more information on safety-related practices relating to work on and around DC systems.
 A new Shock Protection Boundary Table for DC systems and an arc flash energy calculation method for DC systems have been added.
 Extensive revisions have been made to deal with safety-related practices for batteries, battery rooms and battery enclosures.
 Both high value for anyone working on or around DC equipment.
 This new additional information is essential for working on DC systems.

 ARC FLASH SOLUTIONS